 Nicotiana glauca, in Afrikaans commonly known as jantwak (John tobacco), is an exotic, a declared weed in South Africa, obliging landowners to eradicate it when found on their properties.
 It is a slender shrub or small tree up to 6 m tall and toxic to people and livestock.

-The habitat is riverine areas, seasonal watercourses, floodplains and road reserves.
+The plant's habitat is arid region riverine terrain, seasonal watercourses, floodplains and road reserves.
 In South Africa it is seen in disturbed soil, dry areas, notably karoid scrub and renosterveld (Curtis-Scott, et al, 2020; Coates Palgrave, 2002; Shearing and Van Heerden, 2008; iSpot).